Doniyor1912/Doniyor1912/README.md

 ---

 💻 **Open to Collaborations**
-I'm always eager to work on exciting Python projects.
+I'm always eager to work on exciting projects.
 Feel free to reach out if you'd like to collaborate!